TonyQ7/iv1351-task2/README.md

     * Open `higher_grade.sql`.
     * Press **F5 (Execute)**.
     * *Note: Check the "Explain" tab to see the performance improvement (Index Scan vs. Seq Scan) compared to Step 2.*

+Note: The Index Scan optimization is best observed on larger datasets.
+We temporarily injected 10,000 mock rows.
+So if you run this code and see a Sequential Scan, it is not because our solution is wrong, it is because the assignment requires our solution (the database structure and queries) to be reproducible.
+The 10,000 rows were just a tool we used for verification for ourselves.